IDF: Israel Defense Forces

 In addition to the historical analysis, IDF: Israel Defense Forces has additional pieces for 1967 Sword of Israel: all 264 of them in an alternative deep-blue-with-gold-markings color scheme.
 You don’t really need these to play the game – they’re identical to the 264 Israeli pieces found in 1967 Sword of Israel, except for the color scheme.

 IDF: Israel Defense Forces, the book, offered the perfect opportunity to provide these to the dedicated players who want them.
-The pieces are the best we’ve found in more than 20 years of making games with cardboard pieces: they’re cut using a new technology that requires far less destructive force than old-style die-cutting.
+The pieces are the best we’ve found in 25 years of making games with cardboard pieces: they’re cut using a new technology that requires far less destructive force than old-style die-cutting.
 That means they don’t have the signature damage to the “back” side of the playing piece (which to the die-cutter is the front side, where the die strikes); both sides are smooth and the cuts are extraordinarily clean thanks to the amazingly sharp steel blades used in the process.
-We have to include a tiny stripe on the back side of the pieces so players can tell them apart.
+We have to include a tiny stripe on the back side of the pieces so players can tell the front and back part.

-The pieces are coated with a thin film that gives them their silky finish; they appear to be far more resistant to fingerprints and other marring than the old-style die-cut pieces.
+The pieces are coated with a thin film that gives them their silky finish; they are far more resistant to fingerprints and other marring than the old-style die-cut pieces.
 And the printing is extremely crisp, to the point where we’ve had to replace a great deal of the artwork in older games reprinted with this process as it shows detail that simply wasn’t visible before.

 The upshot is: if you’re a geek for game pieces, and if you’ve read this far you know that you are, you have to have these.